OnlyFans is denying that it has been hacked.

 Perhaps this is why the site has gathered nearly 20 million registered subscribers since in launch in 2016.
 However, the cyber-world is fast becoming an unsafe space for data storage and sharing, and the hacking of OnlyFans reinstates this fact.

-Reportedly, 1.6TB to 4TB worth of exclusive data including PPV (pay-per-view) specials, pornographic and adult videos and photos have been leaked.
-The leaked data largely comprises of pornographic content shared by women or posted from female accounts.
+Reportedly, 1.6TB to 4TB worth of exclusive data including PPV (pay-per-view) specials, pornographic and adult videos, and photos have been leaked.
+The leaked data largely comprises pornographic content shared by women or posted from female accounts.

 What’s worse is that the hackers later posted the links to the hacked content on social media.

 Motherboard reports that personal information of models or users featured in the leaked data hasn’t been exposed and the content primarily includes videos and images from private or public shows and customized clips.

 The leaked data contains pornographic content from hundreds of members and supposedly all the usernames included in the database are registered with OnlyFans.
 Within the past 72 hours, countless websites and forums have appeared for hosting the leaked data and each link hosts up to 300GB of exclusive footage/images.